Answers to some of the most frequently asked questions about The Master and His Apprentices art history book, ordering and teaching information.

 Payments

-What payment methods do you accept and is this a secure site?
-Yes, we are a fully secure site with SSL encryption and we highly value your privacy.
+What payment methods do you accept, and is this a secure site?
+Yes, we are a fully secure site with SSL encryption, and we highly value your privacy.
 For this reason, we do not accept payment directly.
-Rather, we use Paypal as our primary payment method so we never even see your payment information!
-We recommended Paypal because it is an extremely safe and secure way to make online purchases.
-You do not need to have a Paypal account to use this service.
+Rather, we use PayPal as our primary payment method, so we never even see your payment information!
+No PayPal account?
+No problem.
+A PayPal account is not required.
+If you would prefer to use another payment method, you can also find our resources at www.christianbook.com and www.rainbowresource.com.

 *** When using a credit card, please note that your statement will show “Rimrock Media Group, LLC” for your transaction.